 The East African rhino (Diceros bicornis michaeli), primarily in Tanzania.

 The West African rhino (Diceros bicornis longipes), the World Conservation Union (IUCN) announced on 7 July 2006 that the West African Black Rhinoceros has been tentatively declared as extinct.
+As of 2020, it has further confirmed that the Western Black Rhino is extinct.

 Check out more animals that begin with the letter B